!!! Please do not ask for Schematics !!!

-You can see very nicely the 4 trimmers with which the output stage is adjusted.
+You can see the 4 trimmers with which the output stage is adjusted.
 The two trimmers in the middle influence the absolute offset of the two outputs to ground and the differential offset of both outputs to each other.
-With the two outer trimmers the quiescent current of the two parts of the bridge output stage is adjusted.
+The two outer trimmers adjust the quiescent current of the two parts of the bridge output stage.

-The output board with its 20 power MOSFET’s is mounted directly on the heat sink.
-You can see the two parts of the bridge output stage – 10 MOSFETs each.
-The power resistors to the left and right of the board are part of the circuit for single ended class A operation of the output stage.
-On the left side of the heat sink there is also a thermal switch which switches off the amplifier as soon as the temperature of the heat sink exceeds 75°C.
+The output board with its 20 power MOSFETs is mounted directly on the heat sink.
+You can see the two parts of the bridge output stage – 10 MOSFETs each – on the structure of the PCB.
+The power resistors to the left and right of the board belong to the circuitry for the single ended class A operation of the output stage.
+On the left of the heat sink there is also a thermo switch that shuts down the output stage as soon as the temperature of the heat sink exceeds 75°C.

-In the final construction I did not use the simple circuit with the resistors.
-A somewhat more complex circuit, as found in the newer Pass Labs power amplifiers, is used.
+In the final configuration, I did not use the simple circuit with the resistors.
+A somewhat more complex circuit, as found in the newer power amplifiers from Pass Labs, is used.

-This technique is usable for all push-pull power amplifiers.
+This technique can be used for all push-pull amplifiers.
 A very nice introduction can be found in the book

 Audio Power Amplifier Design Handbook – 5th ed.